slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"The best way to keep a prisoner from escaping is to make sure he never knows he’s in prison."
 -- Fyodor Dostoyevsky [1821]*

+> *"Freedom is never more than one generation away from extinction."
+-- Ronald Reagan [1911]*

 > *"The clash of ideas is the sound of freedom."
 -- Lady Bird Johnson [1912]*